bbayles/vod_metadata/README.md

 'MSOT2014020814473655'
 ```

-Do you need to determine whether an asset package contains a poster?
+Do you need to determine whether the asset package contains a poster?
 Or do you
 need to remove it?

 ```python